-Notes: The figure shows the distribution of the quick ratio after one month under the six scenarios described in the text.
-We assume adjustment of liquid assets first so that a firm that runs out of them has a quick ratio of 0.
+Notes: The figure shows the distribution of quick ratio after 1 month under the six scenarios described in text.
+We assume adjustment of liquid assets first so that a firm that runs out of them has the quick ratio of 0.
 Thus, the distribution has a mass point at 0.
 The right axis shows the pdf.
-The scale on the left axis shows the share of firms that would run out of liquid assets and have a quick ratio of 0.
+The scale on the left axis shows the share of firms that would run out of liquid assets and have the quick ratio of 0.
 The circles represent the mass point at 0, the lines the pdf elsewhere.
-The left scale is adjusted so that the mass point under the baselines coincides with the corresponding continuous density as it approaches 0.
-Distributions under scenarios (2) and (3) are very similar to each other and so are distributions under scenarios (4), (5), and (6).

-shown in Figure 9, all these effects grow - 8.1 percent of firms would run out of liquid assets, with the fully implemented Norwegian policy reducing it to 3.7 percent, PPP with maintaining payroll to 5.1 percent, and PPP with reduced payroll to 3.6 percent.
+The left scale is adjusted so that the mass point under the baselines coincides with the corresponding continuous density as it approaches 0 so that our quick ratio measure is equal to zero, and has to rely on outside borrowing.
+Under unmitigated shock, 3.9% of firms would run out of liquid assets in order to cover their routine expenses.
+All policies mitigate it to some extent, with fixed cost compensation alone reducing it by 0.8pp, layoffs adding another 1.3pp and the alternative US-based policies having a similar effect.
+After 6 months, as shown in Figure 9 all these effects grow - 8.1% of firms would run out of liquid assets, with the fully implemented Norwegian policy reducing it to 3.7%, PPP with maintaining payroll to 5.1% and PPP with reduced payroll to 3.6%.

-Figure 10 shows the alternative measure of stress - the ratio of debt to assets - after a three-month shock.
+Figure 10 shows the alternative measure of stress - the ratio of debt to assets - after a 3-month shock.
 We assume that firms will finance their shortfall by borrowing so that the debt ratio must increase.
 A debt ratio greater than one would indicate that the firm's debt exceeds assets and can be viewed as an indicator of insolvency risk, which in the end could lead to bankruptcy.
 As before, the shock has significant adverse consequences.
-The debt ratio increases by 0.165, so that the mean firm now has a debt ratio of 0.927 (Table 2) and the share of firms with debt greater than assets increases from 15.1 to 21.3 percent.
-The policy is effective in reducing the damage, with all interventions on the payroll side cutting the increase in debt ratio and in the number of firms with debt ratio over one by about one-third.
+The debt